Alice Stewart Trillin: Cancer diagnosis

+Death

-Alice Trillin died on the evening of September 11, 2001, at the New York Presbyterian Hospital from heart failure resulting from radiation damage sustained when she was treated for lung cancer a quarter century earlier, in 1976.
-Eight months before her demise, Trillin's essay "Betting your life" on doctors, illness and family was published in The New Yorker.
-Her death was largely overlooked by the media due to its taking place the same day as the September 11 attacks.
+Trillin died on September 11, 2001, aged 63, at the New York Presbyterian Hospital, from heart failure resulting from radiation damage sustained when she was treated for lung cancer a quarter century earlier, in 1976.
+Eight months before her death, Trillin's essay "Betting your life" on doctors, illness and family was published in The New Yorker.
+Her death was largely overlooked by the media as she died on the same day as the September 11 attacks.